 In this paper, we describe a novel modeling interface that gives the user direct, local control over a model's surface.
-The key idea is a metaphor that allows the user to "paint" directly onto the model as a way of expressing surface deThomas Funkhouser Princeton University Graphics and Geometry Group funk@cs.princeton.edu formations.
+The key idea is a metaphor that allows the user to "paint" directly onto the model as a way of expressing surface deformations.
 These deformations are achieved by assigning an instantaneous velocity to the model's surface as a function of its paint and then interactively simulating the implied surface motion over a user-controlled time interval.